learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the link in the admin deadline banner for several pages
 - Fixed the email address for some users on the userview page
 - Fixed the color of messages on the deadline management page
+- Fixed bugs related to the registration progress bar interface
+- Fixed the order of modules on the student and teacher registration mainpages